Aciano - Bromley

 Page 1/3 of 24 Flower names.

 Aciano 1 ..
 Derived fr.
 Spanish element.
 "The blue bottle flower."
-An unusual name for boys.
+Unique as a name for babies.

 Bramwell 2 ..
 Stems fr.
 Old English word.
 "Broom well."
-Bramwell is a rarely used masculine name, and it appears commonly (Top 23%) as a last name according to the US Census. ..
+Bramwell is an infrequently used men's name, and it appears regularly (Top 23%) as a surname according to the US Census. ..
 [Brammell, Branwell, ..
 4 more]

 Brandon▲ 3 ..
 Derivative of Old English word.
 "Broom, gorse hill."
-Brandon is a conventional (Top 5%) given name, and it appears often (Top 1%) as a surname in the US Census.
-The variations Brennan and Branden are generally used as forms of the name. ..
+The name Brandon has surged in popularity as a given name over time.
+The variations Brannon and Brandan are generally used as forms of Brandon. ..
 [Brand, Branden, Brannon, ..
 5 more]

-Summary of all Flower names (and their variants) for boys.
+Summary of all Flower names (and variants) for boys.

 [Aciano - Bromley]